 Our authorized capital consists of an unlimited number of no par value common shares and an unlimited number of no par value Class B, Class C, Class D and Class E preferred shares (collectively, the preferred shares), issuable in one or more series.
-As of October 10, 2018, there were:
+As of June 30, 2019, there were:

-- a total of 56,540,470 common shares issued and outstanding and no preferred shares issued and outstanding; - 4,200,011 options to purchase common shares issued to our directors, officers and employees, at a weighted average exercise price of \$1.27 per common share; - 18,400,000 Series 8 public offering warrants issued in 2014 to purchase common shares issued and outstanding, exercisable at a price of US\$15.00 per common share until December 3, 2018 (10 warrants must be exercised in order to acquire one common share); - 161,654 Series 9 private placement warrants issued in 2014 to purchase common shares issued and outstanding, exercisable at a price of \$13.30 per common share until December 3, 2018; - \$2,000,000 aggregate principal amount of unsecured convertible debentures, maturing on February 21, 2020, issued in our February 2017 private placement and contingent warrants to acquire up to 1,052,630 common shares: - the debentures are convertible into common shares at any time by the holder at a fixed price of \$1.90 per common share, except if we pay before the maturity all or any portion of the convertible debentures; - the contingent warrants will be exercisable for the remaining term of the convertible debentures at a fixed price of \$1.90 per common share; - warrants issued in connection with our February 2017 public offering to purchase up to 1,904,034 common shares at an exercise price of \$2.15 per common share, at any time until February 21, 2022; - the December 2017 Warrants issued in connection with our December 2017 public offering to purchase up to 9,802,935 common shares at an exercise price of US\$1.26 per common share (see "-December 2017 Warrants" below); - broker warrants issued in connection with our December 2017 public offering to purchase up to 495,050 common shares at an exercise price of US\$1.26 per common share; - warrants issued in connection with our May 2018 public offering to purchase up to 10,188,900 common shares at an exercise price of \$1.31 per common share; and - broker warrants issued in connection with our May 2018 public offering to purchase up to 547,975 common shares at an exercise price of \$1.05 per common share.
+- a total of 79,055,734 common shares issued and outstanding and no preferred shares issued and outstanding; - 4,835,294 options to purchase common shares issued and outstanding, at a weighted average exercise price of \$1.25 per common share; - \$2,000,000 aggregate principal amount of unsecured convertible debentures, maturing on February 21, 2020, issued in our February 2017 private placement and contingent warrants to acquire 1,052,630 common shares (the debentures are convertible into up to 1,052,630 common shares at any time by the holders at a fixed price of \$1.90 per common share, except if we pay before the maturity all or any portion of the convertible debentures, in which case the applicable pro rata share of the contingent warrants will be exercisable for the remaining term of the convertible debentures at a fixed price of \$1.90 per common share); - warrants issued in connection with our February 2017 public offering to purchase up to 1,904,034 common shares at an exercise price of \$2.15 per common share; - broker warrants issued in connection with our December 2017 public offering to purchase up to 495,050 common shares at an exercise price of US\$1.26 per common share; - warrants issued in connection with our December 2017 public offering to purchase up to 9,801,861 common shares at an exercise price of US\$1.26 per common share; - warrants issued in connection with our May 2018 public offering to purchase up to 10,168,100 common shares at an exercise price of \$1.31 per common share; and - broker warrants issued in connection with our May 2018 public offering to purchase up to 547,975 common shares at an exercise price of \$1.05 per common share.